Finder to the Node: Fixed wireless gets speed boost, but some FTTN users are stuck in the slow lane

 For customers unable to meet the minimum 25/5Mbps speed tier, NBN Co should provide an alternative access technology.
 But this may not be an upgrade per se, depending on the precise conditions around each premises issues, and especially if the issue lies within internal house copper cabling.

 At the same time, NBN Co also announced that 84,930 premises in the FTTN/FTTB footprint were still "unserviceable".
 These are the harder installs that NBN Co has effectively shuffled to the end of the build queue, although the company is still sticking to the concept of completing the entire NBN build by 2020.

 NBN tech didn't show up?
 You're not alone

 Waiting around for an NBN technician to show up isn't anyone's particular idea of fun, especially if they don't show up at all.
 In its figures for October 2018, NBN Co states that 97% of connections meet agreed installation times.

 It's a figure that's trending upwards, but as ITNews reported for the year ending June 2018, NBN technicians missed an average of 430 appointments per day, with just 91% of appointment times met to NBN Co's satisfaction.

-NBN Co does face rebate fines if it misses an appointment to the tune of $25 per missed appointment, but that's a fee that's paid to your ISP, not to you if they fail to show up.
+NBN Co does face rebate fines if it misses an appointment to the tune of $25 per missed appointment, but that's a fee that's paid to your internet provider, not to you if they fail to show up.

 Finder to the Node is a weekly round-up of all the latest news surrounding Australia's complex National Broadband Network.